Author warning: This post is for people who apply make up. Macho male readers may skip this one.

 - As hair have different grades and can thus differ a lot in quality, test that hair is comfortable when used on skin.
 Though soft may be nice for face brushes, you will need different aspects of quality for foundation, eye brushes..

 - Material: Brass is strongest, nickel and corrosion-resistant steel are also good.
-Aluminum ferrules are cheaper but are weaker .
+Aluminium ferrules are cheaper but are weaker .

 - Construction: seamless ferrules are better (no welds, joint- it is one continuous piece).
 Ferrules with seams tend to pull apart and allow paint, solvents, and water to accumulate, causing loosening or damage to the handle.